Doing Business In: Azerbaijan

 It is worthy to note that Alat settlement is located in Garadagh district of Baku (65 km south of the capital) where Azerbaijan intends to build a major trading hub as a tax-free zonecovering the territory of the Baku International Sea Trade Port, with such components as Truck Parking, International Logistics Centre and Domestic Logistic Centre, as part of a special economic regime.
 The Port will act as a major logistics hub in the Caspian region, serving both European and Asian markets, as well as being part of an extensive international logistics network linking Europe and Asia.

-Protection of Foreign Investment.
+Foreign Investment.
 Being the another step forward to diversification of national economy and following the Strategic Roadmap of the National Economy Prospects signed by the President of the Republic of Azerbaijan in December 2016, presidential decree on some actions regarding the promotion of the investment activities and protection of the rights of foreign investors was signed earlier last year.
-The document aims attraction of the foreign investments into the economy and envisages drawing up of new laws on investment activities and protection of foreign investments reflecting the international best practices.
-The new laws are expected to be adopted this year.
+The new Law of the Azerbaijan Republic On Investment Activity in on force since 2022.

-Under the current legislation, including the Law on Protection of Foreign Investment, the Law on Investment Activity, the Law on Privatization of State Property (including the “Second Privatization Program”) the individuals and legal entities including foreign entities, governments, international organizations, and individuals permanently residing outside Azerbaijan may carry out any business activities not prohibited by Azerbaijani law.
+Under the current legislation, the Law on Investment Activity, the Law on Privatization of State Property (including the “Second Privatization Program”) the individuals and legal entities including foreign entities, governments, international organizations, and individuals permanently residing outside Azerbaijan may carry out any business activities not prohibited by Azerbaijani law.
 The law recognizes the following forms of foreign investment including both tangible and intangible rights, as well as intellectual property rights: (i) participation in interest and shareholding with Azerbaijani legal entities and citizens; (ii) establishment of legal entities with full foreign investors; (iii) acquisition of enterprises, immovable properties, buildings, structures, and other kinds of property allowed by law.

 It should be stated that the bilateral investment treaties (BITs) ratified by Azerbaijan, the number of which is currently about 50), prevail over domestic law regulating the same issue (except for the Constitution and acts adopted by referendum).